 Charles who became king after the death of Oliver Cromwell and the collapse of the Commonwealth demanded the return of episcopacy and rebuilt an earlier fortress turning it into a prison to hold dissenting Presbyterian Covenanters.

-For the covenanting preachers incarcerated on the Rock their surroundings were less than romantic.
-Alexander Peden, for example, one of Scotland’s best-known Covenanting ministers was confined on this bleak plug of volcanic rock as were round 40 other ministers.
+For the covenanting preachers incarcerated on the Rock, their surroundings were less than romantic.
+Alexander Peden, for example, one of Scotland’s best-known Covenanting ministers was confined on this bleak plug of volcanic rock as were around 40 other ministers.

 Robert Louis Stevenson

 Robert Louis Stevenson’s many observations of both the Tantallon Castle and Rock were not mere poetic licence because he knew the area well.